Beretta M1934

 The Beretta Model 1934 is an Italian compact, semi-automatic pistol which was issued as the service pistol of the Royal Italian Army beginning in 1934.
+As the standard sidearm of the Italian army it was issued to officers, NCOs and machine gun crews.
 It is chambered for the 9mm Corto, more commonly known as the .380 ACP.

 History and usage

-Armi Beretta SpA of Gardone Val Trompia has a history in firearms manufacturing reaching back to 1526, when they were established as a maker of barrels.
+Fabbrica d'Armi Pietro Beretta SpA of Gardone Val Trompia has a history in firearms manufacturing reaching back to 1526, when they were established as a maker of barrels.
 But it was not until 1915 that, responding to the needs of the military during World War I, they produced their first pistol, the model 1915.
 Beretta has become one of the world's largest pistol makers and the model 1934 (M1934) was their most numerous product in the World War II era.

+The mod.
+34 was the final product of the mod.
+1915 evolution, going through its 1919, 1923 and 1931 iterations.
+It was offered in .380 ACP, since it was a popular caliber among several european countries' armies, and since the Italian Army showed a specific interest in the german made Walther PP pistols.